TheProfs/drag-dropzone/README.md

 ## Using the Behavior

-The element includes `dragDropBehavior` which can be easily attached to any element.
+The element includes `dragDropzoneBehavior` which can be easily attached to any element.

 ```html